-Zen Spot #34 - Mindfulness, meditation and a pending interruption August 10, 2018 00:00
+Zen Spot #34 -- Mindfulness, meditation and a pending interruption August 10, 2018 00:00

 A short cut

-It was an early October Friday evening in Olde City section of Philadelphia.
-The streets were alive with gallery openings, street musicians, open-air discourse and playoff baseball being broadcast into the air, through the open doors of tap rooms on every corner.
+It was an early October Friday evening in the Olde City section of Philadelphia.
+Streets were alive with gallery openings, street musicians, open-air discourse and playoff baseball being broadcast into the air through the open doors of tap rooms on every corner.

 The streets in Olde City are either extraordinarily well lit or weirdly dark.
 The latter are usually paved with pre-revolutionary cobblestones.
 I prefer the dark, after enough time in the light, and chose cobblestones to carry me back to my car.